Biecho88/memory-game/README.md

 - #### Typography

-    The Monospace font is the main font used throughout the whole website with sans-serif as the fall back font in case for any reason the font isn't being importer into the sire correctly.
+    The Monospace font is the main font used throughout the whole website with sans-serif as the fall back font in case for any reason the font isn't being imported into the site correctly.

 - #### Imagery

-    Emojis been used as decoration to main webpage and as a image behind cards for purpose of the game.
+    Emoji been used as decoration to main webpage and as a image behind cards for purpose of the game.

 ## Languages used